prasanthtootcat/SteganographyWithEncryption/README.md

 # SteganographyWithEncryption
-A python program that implements Steganography for securing message along with symmetric encryption.
+A python program that implements Steganography for securing messages along with aes encryption.

+pyAesCrypt and Pillow libraries are required.
+Can be installed using Python Pip.
+Python3 is used.
+Only png files are supported as of now.